Golden Globes announce 2024 nominations. See the full list of nominees.

 The nominations in 27 categories honoring the best in film and television were announced by Cedric "The Entertainer" and Wilmer Valderrama and CBSNews.com livestreamed the presentation.
 Nominations in 10 of the categories were also broadcast live on "CBS Mornings."

+"I think the best picture nominees, across the board, are some of the strongest that we've had in years," Erik Davis of Fandango told "CBS Mornings."

 The 2024 Golden Globe Awards ceremony takes place Sunday, Jan.
 7, from 8-11 p.m.
-ET, and will be broadcast live on CBS as part of a new deal between the Golden Globes and the network.
+ET (5-8 p.m.
+PT), and will be broadcast live on CBS as part of a new deal between the Golden Globes and the network.
 The ceremony will also be available to stream on Paramount+ and the CBS app.
 Paramount Global is the parent company of CBS.

 The Golden Globes come to CBS after its longstanding relationship with NBC ended, and as the award show works to rebuild its credibility under new leadership following a widely publicized scandal and boycotts over allegations of racism and ethical lapses within the Hollywood Foreign Press Association, which organized the Globes and voted for years to determine its nominees and winners.